 - Integrates social compliance certifications and labor rights evidence directly into each batch’s digital record

-- Supports digital product passports accessible via QR codes for stakeholder and consumer-facing transparency
+- Supports digital product passports accessible via traceability codes for stakeholder and consumer-facing transparency

-Built on GS1-EPCIS and fully GDST-compatible standards, Smartuna enables transparent data exchange across the entire tuna supply chain.
-This first-mile traceability approach provides audit-ready documentation and verifiable sustainability claims backed by real-time data.
+Built on GS1-EPCIS and fully GDST-compatible standards, Smartuna enables transparent data exchange across the entire tuna supply chain, providing audit-ready documentation and verifiable sustainability claims backed by real-time data.

 Ready to ensure your tuna sourcing meets the highest ethical standards?
 Contact Smartuna today to learn how comprehensive traceability transforms your supply chain transparency and builds consumer trust.